Pre-Conference Intensive B – Developing and Maintaining a Professional Fiduciary Practice – Part 2

 Alexandria Goff

 Alexandria, also known as “Ali” is the owner and founder of Goff Legal, PC, a law firm focused on estate planning, trust & estate administration matters.
 Ali is known for her in-depth knowledge and expertise with wills, trusts, durable powers of attorney, and her ability to explain complex matters in an understandable way.
 She was drawn to estate planning to help protect people and their families and provide peace of mind so they avoid complications for generations to come.
+She is a frequent presenter for organizations located in California, the Professional Fiduciary Association of California, the Probate Section of the Placer County Bar and the National Business Institute.
+Ali is also is a certified performance coach, helping women leaders and business owners with their personal and professional endeavors and goals.

 Robert Nuddleman